vanabel/MRlookup/README.md

 - **Real-time Processing**: Works instantly when BibTeX format is selected
 - **Intelligent Parsing**: Extracts author, title, journal, year, and other metadata
 - **Format Preservation**: Maintains all original BibTeX fields while standardizing the key
+- **Cross-Platform**: Works on MathSciNet, arXiv, and other academic platforms

 ### 🌐 **Multi-Platform Support**
 - **Classic MathSciNet**: Full support for the original MathSciNet site
 - **New AMS MathSciNet**: Complete support for the new platform at `mathscinet.ams.org`
+- **arXiv**: Support for arXiv BibTeX data standardization
+- **MRlookup.org**: Support for the dedicated MRlookup platform
 - **Automatic Detection**: Automatically detects which site you're using
-- **Seamless Experience**: Same functionality across both platforms
+- **Seamless Experience**: Same functionality across all platforms

 ### 🎯 **Enhanced User Experience**
 - **One-Click Standardization**: No manual intervention required